Customer Survey Examples: 15 Popular Use Cases

 Try something like this: "On a scale of 1-5, how would you rate the overall quality of the presentations at our conference?
 What was your favourite session and why?"

-Churn surveys
+Churn Surveys

 Remember the exit intent survey we covered earlier?
 Churn surveys are similar, but they're sent to customers who have actually gone through and cancelled a subscription or service.
 The aim is to understand the reasons behind their decision and what, if anything, could have changed their mind.